-‘A matter of life and death of crores’: SC pulls up Punjab for failing to curb stubble burning
+Supreme Court pulls up states for failing to curb crop burning, gives them seven days to buy stubble

 The top court said state governments ‘have no right to be in power’ if they do not bother about people.

-The Supreme Court on Wednesday castigated state governments, singling out Punjab, for failing to curb stubble burning, which is contributing to rising pollution levels in the Delhi-National Capital Region and other parts of North India, Bar and Bench reported.
-The court said it was a “question of life and death of crores of people”.
+The Supreme Court on Wednesday castigated the governments of Delhi, Punjab, Haryana and Uttar Pradesh for failing to curb stubble burning, which is contributing to rising pollution levels in the Delhi-National Capital Region and other parts of North India, Bar and Bench reported.
+The court said it was a “question of life and death of crores of people”, and gave them seven days to purchase the stubble being burnt by farmers.

-On Tuesday, the court had summoned the chief secretaries of Delhi, Punjab, Haryana, and Uttar Pradesh after registering on its own a case related to severe pollution in the region.
+On Tuesday, the court had summoned the chief secretaries of these states after registering on its own a case related to severe pollution in the region.
 It said the authorities cannot allow a mass exodus of people from Delhi because of pollution.

 “Governments need to be hauled up under law of torts,” said the court, a day after the Centre admitted that crop burning was going on in Punjab and Haryana.
-“Why government is not buying stubble?
+“Why is government not buying stubble?
 Only poor farmer should be penalised while government is not made accountable?
 It cannot be like this.”

 The court said it expects “more from democratic government of the country to deal with issue of stubble burning and curb pollution”, PTI reported.